Improving the Energy Efficiency of Buildings with Data

 New York City has big goals for greenhouse gas (GHG) emissions reductions over the next decade, with a big portion of them coming from buildings.
 Energy efficiency retrofits will account for a significant amount of those GHG reductions and technology can play a part in helping to identify where inefficiencies are in a building’s envelope (exterior walls and roof).

+Opportunity: Developed out of NYU’s Tandon School of Engineering, Building Diagnostic Robotics (BDR) created robotics tools and AI analytics to aid in assessing building envelope efficiency.
 With the support of OTI and the Department Citywide Administrative Service’s (DCAS) Division of Energy Management, the BDR team’s received a $50,000 planning grant from the National Science Foundation (NSF) and was later awarded a $1M grant to scale the program and provide data on buildings across the city.

-November 2023 – August 2024
+Project Timeframe: November 2023 – March 2025

 New York University (NYU)